nokotamustang/OpenGL_and_Vulkan_3D/README.md

         └── CMakeLists.txt
     ```

-    In more advanced demos I put ogl related helper source code into `opengl_glfw`:
+    In more advanced demos I put ogl related helper source code into `opengl_glfw`, with the `gl.h` file as well like this:

     ```
     parent